ultraq/thymeleaf-layout-dialect/Docs/MigrationGuide.md

 Thymeleaf 3 deprecated the `th:include`/`data-th-include` processor and introduced the `th:insert`/`data-th-insert` processor as its replacement.
-Because the layout dialect patterned the naming of its template inclusion processors after Thymeleaf, it did the same, deprecating `layout:include`/`data-layout-include` and introducing `layout:insert`/`data-layout-insert`.
+Because the layout dialect patterned the naming of its template inclusion processors after Thymeleaf, it did the same - deprecating `layout:include`/`data-layout-include` and introducing `layout:insert`/`data-layout-insert`.